lunchboxer/spelling-master/src/lib/level3-glossary.md

 ## K

 keep
 : Retain possession of something.
-"I'll keep this seashell as a souvenir."
+"I’ll keep this seashell as a souvenir."

 knee
 : Joint between upper and lower leg.
 "The baby crawled on hands and knees."